Meet The Stunning Black Model Who's Redefining The Way We See Beauty

 ”

 Luckily, the world of fashion has been slowly shifting away from a one-size-fits-all, homogenous POV, and Diop says she'd like to see that continue.
-"The modelling industry has made some progress, but there's definitely room for improvement.
-I want them to openly accept more women of colour into its rank, and give them as much shine as other women.
+"The modeling industry has made some progress, but there's definitely room for improvement.
+I want them to openly accept more women of color into its rank, and give them as much shine as other women.
 Celebrate their beauty."

 With acceptance and celebration of what makes each individual unique as her mission, there's no stopping Diop — who is working on a handful of products with her team, The "C" Girl, Inc. — from success.
 “I just want to continue to grow, learn, love, and help empower other women through my work — and hopefully inspire some women along the way," she says.